Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Introduction

 \section{Introduction}

-\PARstart{R}{ecent} interest in the collection and monitoring of data using data mining technology for the purpose of security and business-related applications has raised serious concerns about privacy issues.
+Owners of sensitive information face a dilemma in many situations.
+On the one hand, making this data available for statistical analysis can violate the privacy of the individuals represented in the data or reveal sensitive information about the data owner.
+On the other hand, making the data available can lead to discoveries that provide societal benefits.
 For example, mining health-care data for security/fraud issues may require analyzing clinical records and pharmacy transaction data of many individuals over a certain area.
-However, releasing and gathering such diverse information belonging to different parties may violate privacy laws and eventually be a threat to civil liberties.
+While the release of such data may violate privacy laws, mining it can improve the overall quality of the health-care system.
 Privacy-Preserving Data Mining (PPDM) strives to provide a solution to this dilemma.
 It aims to allow useful data patterns to be extracted without compromising privacy.

 Data perturbation represents one common approach in PPDM.
 Here, the original private dataset $X$ is perturbed and the resulting dataset $Y$ is released for analysis.
 Perturbation approaches typically face a ``privacy/accuracy'' trade-off.
 On the one hand, perturbation must not allow the original data records to be adequately recovered.
-On the other, it must allow ``patterns'' in the original data to be recovered.
+On the other hand, it must allow ``patterns'' that hold in the original data to be recovered.
 In many cases, increased privacy comes at the cost of reduced accuracy and vice versa.
-For example, Agrawal and Srikant \cite{Agrawal:00} proposed adding randomly generated {\em i.i.d.} noise to the dataset.
+For example, Agrawal and Srikant \citep{Agrawal:00} proposed adding randomly generated {\em i.i.d.} noise to the dataset.
 They showed how the distribution from which the original data arose can be estimated using only the perturbed data and the distribution of the noise.
-However, Kargupta {\em et al.} \cite{Kargupta:03a} and Huang {\em et al.} \cite{Huang_05} pointed out how, in many cases, the noise can be filtered off leaving a reasonably good estimation of the original data (further investigated by Guo {\em et al.} \cite{GWL:2008}).
+However, Kargupta {\em et al.} \citep{Kargupta:03a} and Huang {\em et al.} \citep{Huang_05} pointed out how, in many cases, the noise can be filtered off leaving a reasonably good estimation of the original data (further investigated by Guo {\em et al.} \citep{GWL:2008}).
 These results point to the fact that unless the variance of the additive noise is sufficiently large, original data records can be recovered unacceptably well.
 However, this increase in variance reduces the accuracy with which the original data distribution can be estimated.
-This privacy/accuracy trade-off is not limited to additive noise, some other perturbation techniques suffer from a similar problem, {\em e.g.} k-anonymity \cite{Sweeney:02}.
+This privacy/accuracy trade-off is not limited to additive noise; some other data transformation techniques suffer from a similar problem, {\em e.g.} k-anonymity \citep{Sweeney:02}.